EwelinaKopacz/EwelinaKOpacz/README.md

 ### 👋  About me

 Hey, my name is Ewelina, I am Technical SEO Specialist, who finally decided make his dreams come truth and change my profession to Frontend Developer!
 I learned HTML5, CSS3, RWD, JavaScript and React.
-I created a few project, you can find them on my repository.
+I created a few projects, you can find them on my repository.
 I am sure this way is my way so I look forward to the opportunity to gain more experience as well as be a part of a dynamically growing and a diverse company.

 I am a hard-working and dedicated employee, who learns fast in a dynamic and a changing environment.
 Moreover, the years of work in a SEO gave me a great understanding of different ideas of how to build and improve websites, which will add a great value and a fresh eye to the organization.